Department of Literacy and Learning

 *HENDRIX, AIMEE, Assistant Professor of Literacy, Language, and Culture, B.A., University of North Texas; M.A., University of North Texas; Ph.D., University of Texas-Austin

-*KAYE, ELIZABETH L., Associate Professor of Literacy, Language, and Culture, B.A., Trinity University; M.A., Texas Woman's University; Ph.D., Texas Woman's University
+*KAYE, ELIZABETH L., Professor of Literacy, Language, and Culture, B.A., Trinity University; M.A., Texas Woman's University; Ph.D., Texas Woman's University

 *LISENBEE, PEGGY, Associate Professor of Early Childhood Education, B.S., Oklahoma State University; M.S., University of Missouri-Columbia; Ph.D., Oklahoma State University